kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/03-user-authentication.md/04-search/04-create-searchitem.md

 ![PR](https://i.imgur.com/TW2HdKe.jpg)

 * Click `Compare & pull request` button
-* Scroll down until you see the commits and you can click on the `add delete-user-colognes feature`
+* Scroll down until you see the commits and you can click on the `add search feature`

 ![commit](https://i.imgur.com/a8cXTgy.png)